EleniNtz13/Dept._DS_Sparti_Students_Conference_2025/README.md

 - Initial starting points: $(x_0, y_0)$,

-- Learning rate: $a$$,
+- Learning rate: $a$,

 - Three termination criteria: $c_1, c_2, c_3$,

-The function to be minimized

-The algorithm calculates partial derivatives and the gradient, updating the coordinates at each iteration.
+🧮 The algorithm calculates partial derivatives and the gradient, updating the coordinates at each iteration.
 The process terminates when:

-The gradient norm is smaller than 𝑐
+- The gradient norm is smaller than $𝑐_1$
-1

-The distance between successive points is less than 𝑐
+- The distance between successive points is less than $𝑐_2$
-2

-The difference in function values between iterations is less than 𝑐
+- The difference in function values between iterations is less than $𝑐_3$
-3

-Initial starting points
-(
-𝑥
-0
-,
-𝑦
-0
-)

-Learning rate
-𝑎

-Three termination criteria:
-𝑐
-1
-,
-𝑐
-2
-, and
-𝑐
-3

-Or when the maximum number of iterations (1000) is exceeded
+- Or when the maximum number of iterations (1000) is exceeded

 The user receives: